OPEN UNIVERSITY MALAYSIA

 OUMís unique in a sense that itís owned by 11 public universities.
-The 11 started a consortium and got a licence from the Private Education Department.
+The 11 started a consortium and got a license from the Private Education Department.

-assistance during the first few years to get started with building and learning centres set up.
+first few years to get started with building and learning centers set up.

-OUM which started as Universiti Terbuka Malaysia Sdn Bhd has four sister companies which support OUMís activities.
+OUM which started as University Terbuka Malaysia Sdn Bhd has four sister companies which support OUMís activities.

 The main thrust is for OUM to provide the diploma, undergraduate and postgraduate courses while the short courses for the public is handled by one of the subsidiaries Meteor Learning Sdn Bhd.